Alkhazalih/VoiceON247/README.md

 ----

-> Voicecord by Mrtwix450 is licensed under Attribution 2.0 International
+> Voicecord by Alkhazalih is licensed under Attribution 2.0 International